• Skip to primary navigation

 You’ll want to protect yourself from chilly breezes when hiking.
 A long-sleeve shirt is a simple way to do so, without much bulk.
 Merino wool is the best material for regulating your body heat and wicking away sweat to keep you comfortable and dry.
 Best of all, it can be worn in multiple seasons, including as a base layer for winter hiking.

-I love these athletic joggers!
+I love these pants!
 They are perfect for any terrain and also pretty stylish!
-They stretch but also have some weight to them for added warmth.
-No worries, though, because they’re designed to repel moisture and promote breathability.
+They stretch and also have a super soft feel.
 These are also great for travel.
 You can easily wear them on the trails but also for a day of city sightseeing.

 Patagonia El Chalten